allbto/iOS-INTableView/README.md

 INTableView
 ===========

-Simplify the Apple's UITableView Usage, by creating using to use TableViews and Cells
+Simplify the Apple's UITableView Usage, by creating easy to use TableViews and Cells

 ===========